 \section{Abstract}

-In this work, we study the global existence of solutions for a class of semilinear nonlocal reaction-diffusion systems with $m$ components on a bounded domain $\Omega$ in $\mathbb{R}^n$ with smooth boundary.
-The initial data is assumed to be component-wise nonnegative and bounded, and the reaction vector field associated with the system is assumed to be quasi-positive and satisfy a generalized mass control condition.
-We obtain global existence and uniqueness of component-wise nonnegative solutions.
-With the additional assumption that the reaction vector field satisfies a linear intermediate sums condition, we employ an $L^p$ energy type functional to establish the uniform boundedness of solutions in $L^p(\Omega)$ for all $2 \le p<\infty$ independent of the nonlocal diffusion operator for our system in $L^p$ space for $2 \le p < \infty$.
-This allows us to generalize a recent diffusive limit result of Laurencot and Walker \cite{laurenccot2023nonlocal}.
-We, also analyze a class of $m$ component reaction-diffusion systems in which some of the components diffuse nonlocally and the other components diffuse locally, where the latter components satisfy homogeneous Neumann boundary conditions.
-Under various assumptions, we establish global existence and uniqueness of componentwise nonnegative solutions by using duality arguments.
-Finally, we numerically verify our diffusive limit result.
-We also numerically solve the reaction-diffusion systems with a mixture of nonlocal and local diffusion and show the visual difference of its solutions with the system in which all components diffuse nonlocally.
+We study a class of semilinear reaction-diffusion systems with nonlocal diffusion on a bounded domain $\Omega$ in $\mathbb{R}^n$ with smooth boundary.
+The initial data is assumed to be component-wise nonnegative and bounded, and the reaction vector field is assumed to be quasi-positive and satisfy a generalized mass control condition.
+We obtain global existence and uniqueness of component-wise nonnegative solutions, and when the reaction vector field satisfies a linear intermediate sum condition, we establish the uniform boundedness of solutions in $L^p(\Omega)$ for all $2 \le p<\infty$ on bounded time intervals independent of the kernel of the nonlocal diffusion operator.
+This allows us to generalize a recent diffusive limit result of Laurencot and Walker \cite{laurencot2023nonlocal}.
+We also analyze a class of $m$-component reaction-diffusion systems in which some of the components diffuse nonlocally and the other components diffuse locally, and establish both global existence and a diffusive limit.